The

 itinerary of Hsuan Tsang entitled Si-Yu-Ki meaning the memoirs of the land of

 the East has been translated into the English and printed several times.
+A part

 of this book has valuable information on Afghanistan’s geographical, religious,